Planning a trip to Ecuador South America? Are you a first-time visitor to Ecuador?

 Ecuador Weather – When is the best time to visit Ecuador?

-The dry season is between May to December and the wet season is between December through to April.
+The dry season is between May to December and the wet season is between December to April.

-- Andean Highlands – this region includes Quito and has spring-like temperatures all year round – during the day 15 – 20 deg C and in the mornings the temperature can drop to between 5 – 10 deg C.
+• Andean Highlands – this region includes Quito and has spring-like temperatures all year round – during the day 15 – 20 deg C and in the mornings the temperature can drop to between 5 – 10 deg C.

-- Amazon – the Amazon region is hot and humid all year round.
+• Amazon – the Amazon region is hot and humid all year round.
 The wet months are April through to June and the dry season is between December and January.

-- Coastal region – the wet season you can experience afternoon showers that can be quite heavy and go into the evening (December – April).
+• Coastal region – the wet season you can experience afternoon showers that can be quite heavy and go into the evening (December – April).
 During the wet season we recommend using mosquito spray as dengue fever is an issue.
 During the dry season May to December you will need sunscreen when you go out.

-- The Galapagos Islands – the busy tourist season is from June to November during the cool and dry season.
+• The Galapagos Islands – the busy tourist season is from June to November during the cool and dry season.

 Top Things to Do in Quito Ecuador